zivla20/exploratory-data-analysis---customer-loans-in-finance236/README.md

 - Perform EDA to understand relationships and distributions within the dataset.
 - Visualize key insights using matplotlib and seaborn.
 - Document findings and insights in Jupyter notebooks for easy comprehension and future reference.

+## Prerequisites:
+Before setting up the project, ensure you have the following installed:
+- Python 3.7 or higher
+- Jupyter Notebook
+- AWS RDS Database setup
+- Git

 ## Installation
 To set up the project locally, follow these steps: